bobanetwork/boba_legacy/packages/boba/turing/README.md

 ### Step 3 - Batch Submitter Data Mangling

-The batch submitter receives an transaction from the `L2Geth`, obtains the raw call string (`rawTransaction`) and the Turing callData (`l1Turing`), and if there is a real Turing event, as judged from the length of the Turing string, it appends those data to the raw call string.
-From the perspective of the CTC, it is receiving it's normal batch payload.
+The batch submitter receives a transaction from the `L2Geth`, obtains the raw call string (`rawTransaction`) and the Turing callData (`l1Turing`), and if there is a real Turing event, as judged from the length of the Turing string, it appends those data to the raw call string.
+From the perspective of the CTC, it is receiving its normal batch payload.

 ```javascript
 // batch-submitter tx-batch-submitter.ts